MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/netringgetrxpostfragmentiterator.md

 [!include[NetAdapterCx Beta Prerelease](../netcx-beta-prerelease.md)]

-The **NetRingGetRxPostFragmentIterator** method gets a fragment iterator for the current post section of a receive queue's fragment ring.
+The **NetRingGetRxPostFragmentIterator** method gets a fragment iterator for the current post section of a receive (Rx) queue's fragment ring.

 ## Syntax